codeface-io/SwiftObserver/README.md

 }
 ```

-[Transform](#transforms) functions that neither filter messages nor exclusively create standalone transforms actually return a new `Promise` when called on a `Promise`.
+[Transform](#transforms) functions that neither filter messages nor exclusively create standalone transforms return a new `Promise` when called on a `Promise`.
 These functions are `map(...)`, `unwrap(default)` and `new()`.
-The advantage here is, as with any function that returns a promise, that you don't need to keep that observable alive in order to observe it.
+The advantage here is, as with any function that returns a promise, that we don't need to keep that promise alive in order to receive the promised value.

 ## Promise a Failable Result